dominik-lenda/axiomatic-geometry_visualizations/README.md

 # The Foundations of Geometry - visualized
-> Visualizaitons for The Foundations of Geometry by David Hilbert
+> Visualizations for The Foundations of Geometry by David Hilbert prepared in Elm